cato-a/CoDaM_MiscMod/README.md

   2.7.1
   * Fixes bug with current working directory, default is now set to `fs_basepath` + `"/main/"`
-  * New CVAR to specify a different working directory or share the same director
+  * New CVAR to specify a different working directory or share the same directory